 - Each month, your contribution is automatically withdrawn from your paycheck pre-tax and deposited into your account.

-- When you sign-up for a TexFlex spending account, you’ll receive a free debit card in the mail to pay for eligible expenses.
+- When you sign-up for a TexFlex account, you’ll receive a free debit card in the mail to pay for eligible expenses.
 Purchase eligible items and submit your claim or use your TexFlex Debit Card to have the expense pulled directly from your account.

 - Because the TexFlex accounts are tax-free, the Internal Revenue Service (IRS) requires all purchases with TexFlex funds to be validated.
 While every effort is made to validate expenses on your behalf, you may be asked to submit proof that you used your card for an eligible expense so be sure to SAVE YOUR RECEIPTS!